shubhamdsm/dictionary-chrome-extension/README.md

 * * *
 - Input Box for Search
 - Get Definition of the word
-- An Example for the word you entered
-- Synonyms for the word you have entered

 * * *
 **How to get on your system ?**
 * * *